 For example, here is one of my stories:

 My Activity: How Many Stories Did I Publish?

 For the past 6 months, I have only published a handful of new stories.
 I have spent 95% of my time growing my personal websites.

 However, due to being really active on Medium at the beginning of 2021, my stories still get a bunch of views (~22k/mo).
-To be precise, during Jan – Jul 2021 I published close to 150 stories!
+To be precise, from Jan – Jul 2021, I published close to 150 stories!

 Calculations: How to Earn Full-Time Income on Medium Referrals

 Let’s calculate what it would take to make a decent amount of money using the passive referral strategy described above.